 Your voice: it’s your instrument.
-Explore the world of contemporary vocal music in your choice of style: pop-rock, pop and R&B, jazz, and musical theater.
-Open to vocalists, singer-songwriters, and instrumentalists who sing, this five-day program will provide you with instruction in vocal technique, style, performance skills, singing with a band, group singing, and a cappella performance.
+Explore the world of contemporary vocal music in your choice of style: pop/rock, pop/R&B, jazz, and musical theater.
+Open to vocalists, singer-songwriters, and instrumentalists who sing, this four-day program will provide you with instruction in vocal technique, style, performance skills, singing with a band, group singing, and a cappella performance.

 |Program length:||Four days|